network-analytics/udp-notif-c-collector/README.md

 There are some samples implemented during the development of the project [here](examples).
 - `client_sample.c` : simple example for minimal usage of the collector library.
 - `client_monitoring.c` : sample implementing the monitoring thread to read packets statistics.
+- `client_socket.c` : example using a custom socket instead of creating a new one from the library.
 - `sender_sample.c` : simple example for minimal usage of the sender library.
 - `sender_json.c` : sample reading a json file and sending the bytes by the library.